chrissven86/rock-paper-scissor/README.md

 This is the first real Javascript project starting from scratch.
 Steep learning curve and a lot of Google/going back to old material in the JS course.
 Looks like a neat start, but still some improvements to do and code to make prettier.
 I'm proud!

+2025-12-15 - New commit with added UI for the game.
+Previous version was only through the developer console, this now has a interface.
+Nothing fancy, but it works.
+More updates to come!